One Team for patient care

-Almost half the staff in the NHS (around 470,000 people) are in clinical support or infrastructure support roles – these include porters, medical secretaries, telephonists, cleaners, caretakers and laundry staff.
-These are the people, often unseen by patients, who carry out the hundreds of different roles that help to ensure the health service provides quality patient care.
+Who do people see when they think of NHS staff?
+Probably doctors, nurses and paramedics.
+But almost half the staff in the NHS (around 470,000 people) are in clinical support or infrastructure support roles – these include porters, medical secretaries, telephonists, cleaners, caretakers and laundry staff.
+These are the people who work behind the scenes to carry out vital roles to keep the NHS running, making sure patients and their families get the best treatment possible.

 UNISON campaigns to ensure that the NHS and its staff remain in the public sector.
 We campaign for you.

 - We have launched a new series of films that highlight the valuable work that support staff do in the NHS.

 - We are promoting the message that all staff, no matter what they do, play an important part in caring for patients.

 - We are campaigning to remove the false divide when politicians talk about ‘frontline’ and ‘back office’ NHS staff.